Level-Up at Intimacy 5

-- Which plays into the third game.
+- Which plays into Mass Effect 3.
 Getting Chambers to feed your fish in 2 and then ensuring she survives the Ceberus attack on the Citadel is the only way to get one of the Intel stat bonuses.

 - In Septerra Core you may lead lead Grubb and Led to start a romantic relationship witch each other, which rewards both of them with unique special attack.